-We are happy to announce that the TLU Centre of Excellence in Educational Innovation (CEEI) Research Fund has been launched!
-This size of the CEEI Research Fund is around €164,400 annually (during 2017-2021).
+The size of the Centre of Excellence in Educational Innovation (CEEI) Research Fund is around €164,400 annually (during 2017-2021).
 The Fund is currently aimed towards supporting the following activities:

 - Other research related activities (including Living Labs) – recurring deadlines for applications are on 15 June, 15 September, 15 December, and 15 March

-Applications can be submitted by TLU staff and TLU PhD students, with their supervisors’ support.
+Applications can be submitted by TU staff and TU PhD students, with their supervisors’ support.

 Most projects funded by the CEEI Research Fund activities take place as part of activity A5 of the project “TU TEE - Tallinn University as a promoter of intelligent lifestyle” (No 2014-2020.4.01.16-0033).

-In 2015 the Center of Excellence in Educational Innovation (CEEI) was established in Tallinn University.
+n 2015 the Centre of Excellence in Educational Innovation (CEEI) was established at Tallinn University.
 The aim of CEEI is to facilitate the seeking of new ways for driving evidence-based educational innovation in schools, universities and the workplaces.
 The research conducted at CEEI will take a broad approach on institutional change, teacher training, new learning environments and practices and learner capabilities.

 The CEEI goal is also to suggest a new way of doing educational research which is rooted in educational theory and practice and is enabled by a systematic data-driven approach (learning analytics).